euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Introduction.md

 ### Feature Extraction

 Computers don't hold standard representations of words.
+The features depende directly from the kind of model that is needed for the task in hand.
+Examples:
+-

 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTY1MTk4MTldfQ==
+eyJoaXN0b3J5IjpbLTEzOTk1ODM1OTBdfQ==
 -->